 Students should email the completed SSL form directly to the school’s SSL coordinator:

-All SSL forms for service completed from the summer of 2019 and the 2019-2020 school year should be emailed to the school’s SSL coordinator by the systemwide due date of June 5, 2020.
-SSL documentation for continued service through the summer of 2020 will be accepted in September 2020.
+All SSL forms for service completed from the summer of 2019, 2019-2020 school year, and summer of 2020 should be emailed to the school’s SSL coordinator.

 If you have any questions about these guidelines or the MCPS SSL program, please contact your school’s SSL coordinator or the SSL Dropbox at email@example.com.